 The Food: Ubud or Canggu?

-The food in both Canggu and Ubud is superb.
+You can find superb food no matter if you’re in Ubud or Canggu.
 The same can’t be said about Kuta where you’re lucky to stand up and walk away at the end of a restaurant encounter.
 Gastrointestinal injury is a real possibility.

 As expected, Ubud has a greater focus on all things organic.
 Vegans may actually outnumber their carnivorous counterparts.
 I come from Kentucky, a place where animals (and sometimes vegans) are consumed for sport.
 But I still accidentally ended up leaving Ubud as a vegetarian after only three weeks.
 No idea how it happened, but I’m hopeful the condition will clear up soon.